-This tree grows moderately fast in youth, producing 2 to 2½ feet of growth per year if properly located and maintained.
+This tree grows moderately fast in youth, and if properly located and maintained, may produce 2 to 2½ feet of growth per year.
 Trees grown outside the coastal region will grow more slowly.
 The growth rate also slows with age.
-One of the longest-lived oaks, it may live 200 to 300 years.
+As one of the longest-lived oaks, some live oaks may live 200 to 300 years.

-The live oak is probably best known for its massive horizontal limbs that give old trees their majestic character.
+The live oak is probably best known for its massive horizontal limbs that give older trees their majestic appearance.
 The trunk can grow to more than six feet in diameter.
-The leaves remain intact through the winter, then yellow and drop in spring as new leaves expand.
-Trees growing further inland, however, become semi-evergreen, losing some leaves in fall and winter.
+Live oak leaves remain on the tree through the winter, then yellow and drop as new leaves expand in the spring.
+However, trees growing further inland become semi-evergreen and lose some of their leaves during fall and winter.
 The waxy leaves are resistant to salt spray.

-The small (1 inch) acorns are dark brown to black when ripe, and are primary food for many wildlife species along the coast.
-They are produced in clusters of one to five.
+The small (1 inch) acorns, produced in clusters of one to five, are dark brown to black when ripe, and are a primary food for many wildlife species along the coast.

-Live oak is susceptible to leaf blister, a fungal gall that disfigures leaves but does no appreciable harm.
-Several insect galls are also found on live oak.
-No control is available.
-Oak wilt is a serious fungal disease that can kill infected trees within a year or two of infection.
-This disease occurs in only six counties in South Carolina: Chesterfield, Kershaw, Lancaster, Lee, Darlington and Barnwell.
-For more information on problems of oak, refer to the fact sheet HGIC 2006, Oak Diseases & Insect Pests.
+Live oak is susceptible to leaf blister, a fungal gall that disfigures leaves and may cause some leaf drop, but does no appreciable harm.
+Rake up and dispose of or burn dropped foliage to reduce the severity of this disease the following year.
+Several insect galls may become a minor problem, but control measures are generally not required for leaf insect galls.
+Oak wilt is a serious fungal disease that can kill infected oak trees within a year or two.
+This disease occurs in only six counties in South Carolina: Chesterfield, Kershaw, Lancaster, Lee, Darlington, and Barnwell.
+Fortunately, there have been no documented cases of oak wilt on live oak, probably because the vast majority of live oaks are in the coastal counties.
+For more information on problems of oak, refer to HGIC 2006, Oak Diseases & Insect Pests.

-When grown in the South Carolina Piedmont, outside of their natural range, live oaks may be injured or killed by cold temperatures or ice storms.
+When grown in the South Carolina Piedmont, outside of their natural range, live oaks may be either injured or killed by cold temperatures.
 For this region, select cold-tolerant cultivars or seed-propagated live oaks with proven cold hardiness.

 Live oaks are reminiscent of the Old South, especially when planted along avenues or drives leading to old plantations.
-Although used extensively for street tree plantings, in time the roots will lift sidewalks or streets if planted too close.
-It will do well as a lawn specimen provided it is given plenty of space.
+Although used extensively for street tree plantings, in time, the roots will lift sidewalks or streets if planted too close.
+Live oak does well as a lawn specimen when provided plenty of space to grow.

-Although it responds best to plentiful moisture in well-drained, sandy soils, it tolerates drier, more compacted sites.
-Once established, it is drought-resistant.
-It prefers sun but tolerates more shade than other oaks because its leaves function throughout winter.
+Although grown best in well-drained, sandy soils with plenty of moisture, it tolerates drier, more compacted soils.
+Once established, live oak is drought-resistant.
+It prefers full sun but tolerates more shade than other oaks because its leaves function throughout winter.

 Pruning is only necessary to develop a strong branch structure early in the life of the tree.
-It should be trained with a central leader.
-Eliminate young multiple trunks and branches.
-Prune in mid-to late summer to avoid oak wilt disease.
+Train trees to grow a central leader by eliminating young multiple trunks and branches.
+Prune in mid-to-late summer to avoid oak wilt disease.

 Cultivars & Varieties

 Highrise® – This was the first patented cultivar of live oak.
-It was discovered as a seedling growing in Orangeburg, SC.
-It has a uniform, upright pyramidal growth habit with a mature height and spread of 30 to 40 feet and 12 to 18 feet, respectively.
+It was discovered growing as a seedling in Orangeburg, SC.
+It has a uniform, upright pyramidal growth habit with a mature height and spread of 30 to 40 feet by 12 to 18 feet, respectively.